Jana-Marie/Otter-Iron/README.md

 ### Display

 The display can be bought from [LCSC](https://lcsc.com/product-detail/OLED-Displays-Modules_UG-Univision-Semicon-UG-9616TSWCG02_C88335.html) or [Aliexpress](https://de.aliexpress.com/item/32808645444.html), I haven't found it at Mouser yet ([Maybe its this display?](https://www.mouser.de/ProductDetail/ELECTRONIC-ASSEMBLY/EA-W096016-XALW?qs=f9yNj16SXrJLTMk24BHqcA%3D%3D)).
-It is the last part to be assembled, it is soldered on the back of the pcb facing the PCB and the tip-end.
+It is the last part to be assembled, it is soldered on the back of the PCB facing the PCB and the tip-end.

 ## Flashing

 To flash the Otter-Iron short the DFU-jumper shown in the image below while plugging it into your computer.
 This will put the iron into DFU mode allowing you to flash it via DFU/USB.

-If you already have ad firmware >= v0.2 flashed you can press both buttons while plugging in to enter DFU mode.
+If you already have ad firmware >= v0.2 flashed, you can press both buttons while plugging in to enter DFU mode.

 Run this command to flash the downloaded binary.